SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

 4. Open the context menu of the *external_resources* folder and upload the *.edmx* file with the OData services as remote services.

 5. Open a terminal.
-Navigate to the root folder of the application, and import the remote service using the command:
+Navigate to the root folder of the application, and import the remote services using the command:

-    `cds import ./external_resources/S4HC_API_ENTERPRISE_PROJECT_SRV_0002.edmx --as cds`
+    1. `cds import ./external_resources/S4HC_API_ENTERPRISE_PROJECT_SRV_0002.edmx --as cds`

-    Repeat the `cds import` command for the other two services:
-    - `cds import ./external_resources/S4HC_ENTPROJECTPROCESSINGSTATUS_0001.edmx --as cds`
+    2. `cds import ./external_resources/S4HC_ENTPROJECTPROCESSINGSTATUS_0001.edmx --as cds`
-    - `cds import ./external_resources/S4HC_ENTPROJECTPROFILECODE_0001.edmx --as cds`
+    3. `cds import ./external_resources/S4HC_ENTPROJECTPROFILECODE_0001.edmx --as cds`

     As a result, the system creates CDS files in the folder *./srv/external* for all remote services and enhanced the file *package.json* with CDS configurations referring to the remote services.
+Additionally, this command also adds the following node modules to your project:

+    - @sap-cloud-sdk/connectivity
+    - @sap-cloud-sdk/http-client
+    - @sap-cloud-sdk/resilience

     > Note: Don't use the CDS import command parameter `--keep-namespace` because it would lead to service name clashes if you import multiple SAP S/4HANA Cloud Public Edition OData services.

 6. Enhance the file [*package.json*](../../../tree/main-multi-tenant-features/package.json) with development configurations for local testing and productive configurations.
-Ensure that the flag *csrf* and *csrfInBatch* is set in the file *package.json* to enable the management of cross-site request forgery tokens (required for POST requests at runtime) using destinations of the type:
+Ensure that the flag *csrf* and *csrfInBatch* is set in the file *package.json* to enable the management of cross-site request forgery tokens (required for POST requests at runtime) using destinations.

     ```json
     "cds": {